Who we are

 - to object to further processing, including stop receiving marketing material from us which you previously signed up for, by updating your marketing preferences;

-- to ask us to delete your personal information,.
-We will only be able to accommodate this request where it is no longer necessary for the purpose(s) for which it was provided or where we no longer have a lawful basis to process it your personal information;
+- to ask us to delete your personal information.
+We will only be able to accommodate this request where it is no longer necessary for the purpose(s) for which it was provided or where we no longer have a lawful basis to process your personal information;

 - to receive the personal information we hold about you in a portable format, however this need only be provided in limited circumstances where the processing has been done by automated means; and